stabilaprotocol/documentation-en/docs/mechanism-algorithm/account.md

     Note: The size of the signature result is 65 bytes. r 32 bytes, s 32 bytes, v 1 bytes.

-3. fullnode will verify the signature, it generates an address with the value of hash and r、s、v, then it compares with the address in the transaction.
+3. fullnode will verify the signature, it generates an address with the value of hash and r,s,v then it compares with the address in the transaction.

 ### Demo